DeokHo98/SwiftUI-MVVM-C-Examples-PokedexApp/README.md

 screen navigation, thus separating the responsibilities that were previously
 handled by the View.

-Let’s take a look at the roles each object plays.
+Let's take a look at what components there are.

 ### Model
 Simply put, the Model represents the data.